 The Autumn Education Programme is a lecture series which takes place on Monday evening from September-November each year.
 There are usually six or seven lectures in this series.

 Lectures are given by speakers who are highly regarded and experienced in their field and are followed by the opportunity for questions and answers.
-The lectures are FREE and open to all.
+The lectures are FREE, open to all and no tickets are required.
 Donations to help finance the programme are welcome.
 Questions and answers will follow each talk

 The themes for this programme in recent years have been:

 2012 His Story Our Story: Jesus and the Story Teller’s Art

 2011 Radical Compassion: The Gospel and Social Justice